VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 different physical settings.

 If you did not finish lab1 or by accident overwrote your model during lab1.
-You can download the TAMS model here:
+You can download the TAMS model [here](https://github.com/Daniel-Pauli/mesa-school-labs/blob/patch-1/content/monday/lab2/M5_Z0014_fov030_f0ov0005_TAMS.mod).

 inlist_project: star_job
 ------------------------